aaronhackney/cdo-events/README.md

 1. The API key should be set as an environment variable in the OS shell.
    e.g. export CDO_API_KEY="xxxxxxxxxxxxxx"
 2. This script has been tested on python 3.10 but should work on any python 3.6+ versions
-3. The following python libraries must be installed: requests, argparse
+3. The following python libraries must be installed: requests

 ## CLI Arguments
  --prefix (required) is the file name prefix we wish to match.
 For example, if the scheduled background search filenames that we wish to download all start with IPS-EVENTS then we would pass `--prefix IPS-EVENTS` to the script